anjukan/anjukan.github.io/_posts/2019-07-01-Building-in-Scalability---Exchange-in-Singapore.markdown

 in buildings.
 The BUDS lab is based in SDE4, a net-zero energy building and in fact Singapore's first.
  A net-zero building is one that has zero net energy consumption, i.e. the total amount of energy used by the building on an annual basis is roughly equal to or less than the amount of renewable energy created on site.
 Highlights of my time at BUDS included the workshop on the first day centered around "Wild Ideas".
 Dr Prageeth
- Jayathissa led the session with started with a short intro to Qigong, which derives from Chinese medicine, philosophy and martial arts, and is a system of coordinated movements, breathing and meditation.
-I also spent time in the BEARS (Berkeley Education Alliance for Research in Singapore) Centre at the CREATE tower.
+ Jayathissa led the session which started with a short intro to Qigong, which derives from Chinese medicine, philosophy and martial arts, and is a system of coordinated movements, breathing and meditation.
+I also spent time in the BEARS (Berkeley Education Alliance for Research in Singapore) Centre at the CREATE tower, a huge research and innovation hub based at the NUS University Town.
 Thank you to Samy and Seshadhri who were great hosts at BEARS!</p>

 </div>